oxGHox/gafm/README.md

 *Optional*, default value: `127.0.0.1`

-The IP address for Redis
+The IP address or hostname for the Redis server

 ### `GAFM_REDIS_PORT`